chrisns/talks/PolicyAsVersionedCode.md

 <!--

-I've been Chris Nesbitt-Smith, thanks for your time, you're now free to leave, I'll destroy the evidence of your guilt admissions - no really I will
+I've been Chris Nesbitt-Smith, thanks for your time, you're now free to leave, I'll destroy the evidence of your guilt admissions earlier - no really I will

 Like subscribe whatever the kids do these days on LinkedIn, Github whatever and you can be assured there'll be no spam or much content at all since I'm awful at self promotion especially on social media. cns.me just points at my LinkedIn.